-Physics 1 and 2 are both first courses in Physics, and no student is permitted to take both for a degree.
+Physics 1 and 2 are both preliminary to courses in Physics, and no student is permitted to take both for a degree.

-Physics 1 is a general course for Arts and Science students, and for those intending to go into Medicine and Dentistry.
+Physics 1 is a general class for Arts and Science students, and for those intending to go into Medicine and Dentistry.